+- jogging or running

 - aerobics

 - swimming

-- riding a bike
+- riding a bike fast or on hills

 - tennis

+- football

-- hiking
+- hiking uphill

-- dancing
+- energetic dancing

+- martial arts

 Try the aerobic workout videos in the NHS Fitness Studio.

 Vigorous activity makes you breathe hard and fast.
 If you're working at this level, you won't be able to say more than a few words without pausing for breath.